tencent-quantum-lab/tensorcircuit/README.md

 # TENSORCIRCUIT

-This project is partially inspired by [mpsim](https://github.com/grmlarose/mpsim) which builds the quantum circuit model on top of tensornetwork setups instead of directly matrix manipulations.

-With [TensorNetwork](https://github.com/google/TensorNetwork) project announced by Google, such setup may gain benefits from swift implementation to auto differentiation abilities.
+With [TensorNetwork](https://github.com/google/TensorNetwork) project announced by Google, quantum circuit simulator based on it may gain benefits from swift implementation to auto differentiation abilities.

-This is only a toy project at very early stage and it may always be at this stage.
-There might be not only sharp edges but also essential bugs in the project.
-Try it on your own risk.
+See ``tensorcircuit.applications`` for relevant code on so-call differentiable quantum architecture search.

 ## Baisc Usage